-Effective income tax rates on income from continuing operations were 84.1% in fiscal year 2016, compared to 12.1% in fiscal year 2015.
-The tax rate for fiscal year 2016 was impacted by the Carrington impairment charges, which were only partially deductible for tax purposes, as well as additional domestic restructuring charges.
-In fiscal year 2016, Adtalem's effective income tax rate was favorably impacted by enacted legislation extending the benefits of Internal Revenue Code Section 954(c)(6) ("CFC Look-through") for a five year period for tax years beginning after January 1, 2015 through December 31, 2019.
-Adtalem's effective income tax rate also reflects benefits derived from significant operations outside the U.S. Earnings of these international operations are not subject to U.S. federal or state income taxes, so long as such earnings are not repatriated, as discussed below.
+The effective tax rate on income from continuing operations was 7.3% in fiscal year 2017 compared to 16.8% in fiscal year 2016.
+The tax rate for fiscal year 2017 was impacted by the settlements of litigation brought by the FTC and the NYAG in the second quarter of fiscal year 2017.
+The effective tax rate on income from continuing operations excluding the settlements was 16.0% for fiscal year 2017.
+Significant domestic restructuring charges, which were deductible for tax purposes, incurred in both fiscal years 2017 and 2016 favorably impacted the effective tax rates.
+In fiscal year 2017, Adtalem's effective income tax rate was favorably impacted by enacted legislation extending the benefits of Internal Revenue Code Section 954 (c)(6) ("CFC Look-through") for a five-year period for tax years beginning after January 1, 2015 through December 31, 2019.
+Adtalem's effective income tax rate also reflects benefits derived from significant operations outside the U.S.

 Four of Adtalem's operating units, AUC, which operates in St. Maarten, RUSM, which operates in Dominica, RUSVM, which operates in St. Kitts, and Adtalem Brazil, which operates in Brazil, all benefit from local tax incentives.
 AUC's effective tax rate reflects benefits derived from investment incentives.
 RUSM and RUSVM each have agreements with their respective domestic governments that exempt them from local income taxation.
 Both of these agreements have been extended to provide, in the case of RUSM, an indefinite period of exemption and, in the case of RUSVM, exemption until 2037.
+See "Note 18: Subsequent Event" to the Consolidated Financial Statements in Item 8 of this Annual Report on Form 10-K for information related to the planned relocation of RUSM to Barbados from Dominica.
 Adtalem Brazil's effective tax rate reflects benefits derived from its participation in PROUNI, a Brazilian program for providing scholarships to a portion of its undergraduate students.